srp250/SI206_FinalProj/README.md

 Retrieve which posts gain the most traction on Reddit in general, but also specifically within Subreddits within a span of 24 hours.

 # Accessing Data Sources
-User will need to retrieve their own credentials from Reddit's app developer for the following:
+Users will need to retrieve their own credentials from Reddit's app developer for the following:

 client_id = ""